 Recent albums are: 2 soundtracks for imaginary films – a cinema for the ear: ADOLF GÉBLER CLARINETTIST and THE ROOM IN THE TOWER (for the National Symphony and Crash Ensemble respectively, with pre-recorded acted scenes); TIME MACHINE (music composed around old answering machine messages), THE THOUSAND YEAR OLD BOY (imagined world musics) and GRANDFATHER CLOCK (music composed for 5 grandchildren).
 His full-length electronic opera HERESY was premiered in Dublin in November 2016, and released on a double album in 2018.
-He also completed the album FRAIL THINGS IN ETERNAL PLACES for electronics, software instruments, improvised and scored vocals, in 2016; and has just released HOMEMADE IVORY DREAMS – keyboard-based computer music plus a live piano solo (2017) and THE HERESY OSTRACA – a remix album which fragments the audio files of the Heresy opera (2018).
+He also completed the album FRAIL THINGS IN ETERNAL PLACES for electronics, software instruments, improvised and scored vocals (2016); HOMEMADE IVORY DREAMS – keyboard-based computer music plus a live piano solo (2017) and THE HERESY OSTRACA – a remix album which fragments the audio files of the Heresy opera (2018).

 Roger Doyle is a member of Aosdána, Ireland’s state-sponsored academy of creative artists, and is Adjunct Professor at Trinity College, Dublin.